-What special tax incentives are available to shipowners registering vessels in your jurisdiction?
+40 What special tax incentives are available to shipowners registering vessels in your jurisdiction?

-Income earned by non-resident entities (either domestic or foreign) from operation of Marshall Islands-flagged vessels registered under the Maritime Act is exempt from Marshall Islands taxation (BCA, section 12).
+Income earned by non-resident entities (either domestic or foreign) from the operation of Marshall Islands-flagged vessels registered under the Maritime Act is exempt from Marshall Islands taxation (the Business Corporations Act, section 12; see also the Revised Partnership Act, section 73, and the Limited Partnership Act, section 73).